I. Duties of the Dean

 - Evidence of Engagement with Non-Academic Communities and Agencies

-- All vote-eligible faculty have the right and responsibility to review the dossier prior to the departmental vote.
+All vote-eligible faculty have the right and responsibility to review the dossier prior to the departmental vote.

-12. Promotion and Tenure Committee and Report
+- Promotion and Tenure Committee and Report

 The review committee is charged with submitting a written report to the department faculty evaluating the candidate’s case for promotion.
 In particular, the committee report will include:

-- an evaluation of the candidate’s work;
+- an evaluation of the candidate’s research/creative activity;

-- an evaluation of teaching consisting of a discussion of teaching metrics that include the numerical student evaluation scores, written comments, and peer reviews, as well as a narrative that provides an assessment of such factors as breadth, content, and innovation; and,
+- an evaluation of teaching consisting of a discussion of teaching metrics that include the numerical student evaluation scores, written comments, and peer evaluations, as well as a narrative that provides an assessment of such factors as breadth, content, and innovation; and,

-- an evaluation of department, university, professional and community service (local, national, and international).
+- an evaluation of department, university, professional, and community service (local, national, and international

 The review committee report should not be edited in response to the departmental deliberation and vote.
-The chair’s letters must describe the discussion and deliberation in the department meeting and vote, capturing the range of assessments presented at the meeting of the voting-eligible faculty, giving later reviewers a better understanding of the grounds for both positive and negative votes (if any).
+The chair’s letter must describe the discussion and deliberation in the department meeting and vote, capturing the range of assessments presented at the meeting of the voting-eligible faculty, giving later reviewers a better understanding of the grounds for both positive and negative votes (if any).

 Both tenured Associate and Full Professors are eligible to vote in tenure and promotion cases, but only Full Professors are eligible to vote for promotion from Associate to Full Professor.
 Departmental governance documents must establish which faculty members with FTE less than 1.0 are eligible to vote.
 An overall vote on tenure and/or promotion must be taken, as well as separate votes in each of the three performance areas, using campus-wide evaluative categories.

 If a candidate has appointments in multiple units (i.e., a split appointment), one unit is designated as the “tenure home.”
-For split appointments, the tenure home is identified in a Memorandum of Understanding.
+For split appointments, the tenure home is now identified in a Memorandum of Understanding.
 Non-tenure-home units send their review reports and recommendations to the chair/dean of the home unit, who includes them in the dossier for consideration by the home unit.

-13. Department Meeting and Vote
+- Department Meeting and Vote

 Following discussion, members vote by secret ballot on whether to recommend tenure and/or promotion on the stated basis (i.e., research/creative activity, teaching, service) or as a balanced case.
 Prior to the vote, the chair will review campus criteria and requirements for a vote in support of the candidate.
 For the categories of research and service, the four options on the ballot are excellent, very good, satisfactory, and unsatisfactory.
 For the category of teaching, the four options on the ballot are excellent, very good, effective, and ineffective.
 The chair must make clear at the meeting that in order to register a positive vote for tenure and promotion, the ballot must indicate excellence in the primary area of consideration and at least satisfactory/effective in the other two areas (except in a balanced case, in which all areas must be ranked very good).
 All other votes will register as a negative vote.
 Faculty members have the right to abstain.
 Absences and abstentions do not register as a vote on the ballot.
 The chair’s letter should provide an account of any absences or abstentions.

-14. The Department Chair’s Review
+- The Department Chair’s Review

-15. Degree of Candidate Access to File
+- Degree of Candidate Access to File

 According to Indiana University policy, all dossier materials including external reference letters must be shared with the candidate upon request at any time in the review process.
 Candidates may add new material to the dossier at any time during the review process and should do so if new information becomes available (e.g., an acceptance of a manuscript or article) that would improve the case for tenure.

-16. School and Campus Procedures
+- School and Campus Procedures

-II.
-Guidelines for Department Tenure and Promotion Documents
+- Guidelines for Department Tenure and Promotion Documents

-A. Preamble
+- Preamble

 All department guidelines must include the following preamble: “These guidelines outline the criteria for promotion and tenure in the Department of XXXX.
 They provide a specific departmental context within the general university framework for promotion and tenure of faculty.
 If the department’s criteria for tenure change during the period of candidacy, the faculty member may choose to be evaluated for tenure under the criteria in force at the time of hiring; promotion reviews are grounded in current expectations.”